The effect of planting method on grain yield and quality characteristics of some rice varieties in Guilan province

 Introduction

-Transplanting in puddled soil is the dominant method of rice cultivation in the world, which requires high labor and cost.
-Therefore, in recent years, this method is being replaced by direct seeding system.
+Transplanting in puddled soil is a common method of rice cultivation in the world, which requires high labor and cost.
+Therefore, this method is being replaced by direct seeding system in recent years.
 Although direct seeding system has many advantages, this method may change various aspects of rice plant cultivation.
-In this experiment, it was tried to determine the effect of changing the rice cultivation method from transplanting to direct seeding on the grain quality of some rice genotype.
+In this experiment, the effect of changing the cultivation method from transplanting to direct seeding on paddy yield and some grain quality characteristics of rice varieties was investigated.

 Material and methods